 Food and drink are permitted in the cafeteria and the commons area.
-Please keep food and drink out of the hallways and classrooms.
+Please keep food out of the classrooms.
+Drinks are allowed in classrooms ONLY if in a closed container (non-spillable).
 Rare classroom celebrations are exceptions.
 No food or drink is permitted in the library or the computer labs.
 The Student Store is off-limits during class times.
 Students with special needs regarding the consumption of food or drink should check in with the main office.